lardymike/digital-cv/README.md

 - Led development of UKCEH wide Intranet, using Plone a Python based Content Management System, this included development of several custom modules also in Python.
 - Lead developer on various custom internal ASP based applications; staff time recording system, data visualisation products for long term Environmental Change Network to name just two.
 - Led provision of front line support to other web developers around the organisation, ensuring standards and security were upheld.
+- Installation and maintenance of Windows IIS servers.
 - Worked with Chief Information Security officer to disseminate Open Web Application Security Project (OWASP) standards and encourage adoption of secure development practice.

 **Higher Executive Officer - IT User Support**  @ [UKCEH](https://ceh.ac.uk/) _(Apr 1995 - Jan 2001)_ <br>